 Akiyama, Matthew J., et al. “Flattening the Curve for Incarcerated Populations — Covid-19 in Jails and Prisons.”
 New England Journal of Medicine, vol. 382, no. 22, 2020, pp. 2075–2077., doi:10.1056/nejmp2005687.

 This article is from the New England Journal of Medicine, one of the most famous medical journals in the world, and is written by a number of doctors with expertise in the epidemiology field at universities like Emory and Brown.
 It illustrates the unique challenges of a massively-overpopulated prison system for social distancing measures due to COVID-19, as well as the additional comorbidities present in prison populations, while recommending a multi-step strategy to address COVID-19 given these constraints.
 This article provides a perspective of the recognized consensus about how to aid a vulnerable population at the start of the pandemic, and in suit can provide some much-needed additional context to our narrative as to whether these mitigation strategies appear to have been acted on successfully to protect incarcerated people as the pandemic progressed.
+Why are they over-crowded?
+Interrogate the carceral system.
+Who makes up these prison populations?
+Are African-Americans and Latinos over-represented here, for example?
+Interrogate these inequities.

 Link: Flattening the Curve for Incarcerated Populations — Covid-19 in Jails and Prisons